lutraconsulting/mergin-docs/www/pages/working-with-qgis-plugin.md

 | `@mergin_project_version`   | `42`                             | project | Current version of the active Mergin project |

 A common use case is to use `@mergin_username` as the default value for one of the fields in a survey layer to automatically track who has added (and/or modified) a particular record.

+### Diagnostic logs
+If you experience any issues with syncing data, you can send the logs to the developers for debugging the issues.
+To send the logs, right-click on a local project under Mergin in the Browser panel and select **Diagnostic logs**.
+A new window will appear, click **OK** to confirm.